-• If you fail to download at the time of the purchase, your downloads can also be accessed in the following ways:
+If you fail to download at the time of the purchase, your downloads can also be accessed in the following ways:

-$\diamond$ Go to File>Sync My Library and the following wind dow will open: 🖉 Sync Library × The following are currently missing from your Library.
-Choose which files you would like to download down r files still need to be loaded, they will be listed in v indow for selection.
-Tite Kind Size Check/Uncheck All Cancel Download After selecting files, click on the Download button. • ≡ \$ Click on the top right icon will open and you can select any files not already downloa d select Sync Library .
-The same window aded. $\diamond$ At the eshape Store: $\diamond$ Log in and click on My Acco unt at the top. $\diamond$ Then click on My Orders: Edit Profile Change Password Click here My Wishlist My Orders Manage Payment Methods
+♦ Go to File>Sync My Library and the foll owing w vindow v vill open : 🖉 Sync Library × The following are currently missing Choose which files you would like t If any files still need to be Title Kind Size • downloaded, they will be listed in -- this window for selection. • Check/Uncheck All Cancel Download After selecting files, click on the Download button.

+- Click on the top right icon in the Library window and select Sync Library.
+The same window will open and you can select any files not already downloaded.

+- ♦ At the eshape Store:

+- Log in and click on My Account at the top.

+• Then click on My Orders:

-Select a time period for the order and click on Show Orders.
+• Select a time period for the order and click on Show Orders.
 Then click on the Download icon:

-My Account : My Orders Select time period - Order Date: Last 30 days ▼ Choose if you want to search particular dates 7/30/2016 8/29/2016 Click here Show Orders You have 4 orders placed between: 7/30/2 016 - 8/29/2016 Viewing 1 - 4 of 4 Boxes Set Price: \$9.99 Or click here to do wnload Click here to Order Total: \$9.99 Download V individual products ; within download entire Download Order Files Sector All Box Price: \$0.00 an order order Download Instructions Download V
+My Account : : My Orders Select time period - Order Date: Last 30 days ▼ Choose if you want to search particular dates 7/30/2016 8/29/2016 Click here Show Orders You have 4 orders placed between: 7/30/2 016 - 8/29/2016 Viewing 1 - 4 of 4 Boxes Set Price: \$9.99 Or click here t to download Click here to Order Total: \$9.99 Download V individual pro ducts within download entire Download Order Files Carry All Box Price: \$0.00 an order order Download Instructions Download V